Blake Dean (Home and Away): Storylines

-When Haydn leaves, Bake finds his social circle shrinking.
+When Haydn leaves, Blake finds his social circle shrinking.
 When Karen begins dating local troublemaker Maurice "Revhead" Gibson (Gavin Harrison), Blake covers for her and is shocked when he learns they have robbed Alf's store.
 Karen attempts to flee the bay but kills Donald's nephew David Croft (Guy Pearce) in a car accident while doing so.
 Karen is then arrested and imprisoned.
 Blake learns Sophie is pregnant with David's baby and helps his new friend Simon Fitzgerald (Richard Norton) pose as the father in order to help her.
 Blake and Simon arrange to have some girls over while Alf and Ailsa are out only for their guests, Sharyn (Liza Witt) and Annette (Kylie Hogart), to set them up by leaving lingerie down the back of the sofa.
 Soon after Simon's father Bill (Terry Bader) is exposed as a con artist, Simon moves with Blake and the Stewarts.

 Meg Bowman arrives in the bay and Blake is instantly smitten but her mother Julia tries to warn him off.
 It emerges Meg is dying of leukaemia and Blake continues to see her.
 Meg tells Blake she has three wishes to fulfill before she dies, to swim with dolphins, to ride an old-fashioned ship and to make love.
 Alf arranges for Blake and Meg to spend a weekend together at a hotel in the city where they consummate their relationship but Meg deteriorates rapidly on their return.
 A few days later Meg dies in Blake's arms on the beach as they watch the sun rise.
 Blake is depressed for a while and Alf arranges for him to go on an exchange trip.
 When he returns, Blake learns that Simon has gone back to live with Bill.
 Blake then begins spending time with Finlay and they share a kiss but he does not want a relationship with her and tries to let her down gently.
 Adam arranges a situation where Finlay catches Blake kissing another girl.
 Finlay takes revenge by sabotaging Blake's alarm clock, making him late for a HSC exam.